micmejia/bible-dump/NKJV/Proverbs/Prov 7.md

 In the twilight, in the evening, In the black and dark night.

 ###### 10
-And there a woman met him, _With_ the attire of a harlot, and a crafty heart.
+And there a woman met him, With the attire of a harlot, and a crafty heart.

 ###### 11
-She _was_ loud and rebellious, Her feet would not stay at home.
+She was loud and rebellious, Her feet would not stay at home.

 ###### 12
-At times _she was_ outside, at times in the open square, Lurking at every corner.
+At times she was outside, at times in the open square, Lurking at every corner.

 ###### 13
 So she caught him and kissed him; With an impudent face she said to him:

 ###### 14
-"_I have_ peace offerings with me; Today I have paid my vows.
+"I have peace offerings with me; Today I have paid my vows.

 ###### 15
 So I came out to meet you, Diligently to seek your face, And I have found you.